 The response rate to I-131 therapy is excellent.
 Of all cats treated, 94% require only one injection and less than 3% need follow-up treatment.
 Hypothyroidism, a low level of thyroid hormone, is a rare side effect of using radioactive iodine.
 If a cat develops hypothyroidism as a result of treatment, medication can easily correct the thyroid level.

 If you are interested in radioactive iodine treatment for your cat, please speak with your primary care veterinarian or contact Red Bank Veterinary Hospitals Internal Medicine Department at (732) 747-3636.

-Patients are scheduled for admission and treatment on Mondays and are typically discharged on Fridays.
+Patients are scheduled for admission and treatment on Sundays and are typically discharged on Wednesdays.
 While your cat is with us, we call you with daily updates and send daily updates to your primary care veterinarian.

 Radioactive iodine is prescribed specifically for each cat and ordered when you schedule treatment.
 This order can only be cancelled by 3 p.m. on the Friday prior to the scheduled treatment.